HeleJ/Taekwon-do-club/README.md

 ## Media

-* The images in the gallery page was t aken from [Pexels](https.pexels.com/search/taekwondo/)
+* The images in the gallery page was taken from [Pexels](https.pexels.com/search/taekwondo/)